G5277/Gemini_api/README.md

-# RAG_Application
+#  Gemini API and Langchain

-RAG Application using GEMINI API and Langchain
+Using Gemini API and Langchain to generate text, caption images and chat with documents (here, pdfs).